steveblue/angular2-rollup/README.md

 ## Build

+`ng serve` to build for development using `@angular/cli`.

-To build the app for development, enable livereload, and start up the server:
+To build the app for development with `@angular/compiler-cli`, enable livereload, and start up the server:

 * `$ ngr build dev --watch --serve`

 `ngr` will build the application for development using AOT in --watch mode.

-Optionally, use `--jit` to bootstrap Angular with JIT Compiler.

-Once your work has been validated with the development build, you can also test the production build.

-We recommended bundling and optimizing with Closure Compiler in ADVANCED_OPTIMIZATIONS mode.
-This is the default production build because it produces the most optimal bundles.

 ## Production